 Suggested to have the groups go see the Fantastic Beasts: The crimes of Grindelwald before camp– Groups on their own

 Bad guy story theme for the weekend – Agreed to continue as it was lots of fun for the cubs – Rosemere kim will manage.
-Need details from Rosemere.
+Rosemere confirmed they have a plan.
 Golden broom totem to be taken by the bad guy.

 Rosemere will provide 160 crests for the houses (40 of each house) + pins – need markers to write names on back

-Rosemere provided the material for house flags, Mannon to sew and use the flag poles from the museum at camp
+Rosemere provided the material for house flags, Thanks to Mannon for sewing.
+Sue confirmed they have brooms at camp that we can use as flag poles.

 Fairview to bring the flag stand and the Canada flag